chihacknight/chihacknight.org/_posts/events/2017-03-07-sandee-kastrul.md

 In her talk, Sandee will highlight their stories - what inspires them to strengthen communities through technology and what journeys brought them to their roles and missions.

 **ASL** This event will have an American Sign Language interpreter.

+**Food** Food and drinks will be provided.
+We encourage attendees to bring their own water bottles to reduce waste.